valentina-s/SQL_tutorial/connecting.md

 #### Download software
 We will use the [pgAdmin](https://www.pgadmin.org/download/) software to connect to the database.

-* Windows - [click here](https://www.postgresql.org/ftp/pgadmin3/release/v1.22.1/win32/) and download pgadmin3-1.22.1.zip to install the application.
+* Windows - [click here](https://www.postgresql.org/ftp/pgadmin3/release/v1.22.1/win32/) and download pgadmin3-1.22.1.zip to install the application

-* Mac OSX - [click here](https://www.postgresql.org/ftp/pgadmin3/release/v1.22.1/osx/) and download the file pgadmin3-1.22.1.dmg to install the application.
+* Mac OSX - [click here](https://www.postgresql.org/ftp/pgadmin3/release/v1.22.1/osx/) and download the file pgadmin3-1.22.1.dmg to install the application

-* run pgAdmin
+Start pgAdmin.

 #### Connect to the database